Computer Engineering - BS

 The mission of the computer engineering program is threefold:

 - The computer engineering program provides students with an education that ensures an excellent understanding of hardware and software systems and the necessary system design and development skills, and that fosters professional curiosity and imagination that drives them throughout their career.

-- The program stimulates and challenges the students with exceptional, highly motivated faculty members who share knowledge and excitement about computer engineering; well-designed undergraduate and graduate curricula; research opportunities at all levels; and a first-class educational infrastructure.
+- The program will stimulate and challenge the students with: exceptional, highly motivated faculty members who share knowledge and excitement about computer engineering; well-designed undergraduate and graduate curricula; research opportunities at all levels; and a first-class educational infrastructure.

 - The program strives to produce graduates who are well prepared to excel in industry, academia and government, and who will take on leadership roles in shaping the technological landscape of the future.

 The educational objectives of the computer engineering program are to produce graduates whose expected accomplishments within a few years of graduation are:

 - Graduates who choose to pursue a career in industry or government will become productive and valuable computer engineers.